Use these 10 great tips to make your LinkedIn profile stand out and be noticed for all the right reasons.

 2. Write a Powerful Summary

 Your LinkedIn summary section is your chance to shine.
 This is where you showcase what makes you unique, and your specific skill sets.
 You have 2000 characters to play with – so there’s no excuse for this section to be blank.
 Think of it as your personal elevator pitch – and go for broke!
+Our Bulletproof 3-Step Copywriting Formula is great to help you nail your summary.
 Remember to include a call to action within your summary section.